MatthewHaas/synteny_plot_tutorial/README.md

 ```
 **Note:** I used `#235e39` because I think it is a particularly pretty shade of green. `#235e39` = ![#ff7f00](https://via.placeholder.com/15/235e39/000000?text=+)

+You can also choose to use any legal HTML color that you like (e.g., "burlywood" or "chartreuse").

 ## Microsynteny
 In some cases, you may want to look at a specific region more closely, such as the one surrounding the _shattering4_ (_sh4_) gene.